abinashsinha330/abinashsinha330.github.io/_pages/about.md

 Apart from academia, I love playing soccer and badminton, basically into sports.
 Other interests include dancing, hiking and kayaking.
 I am a huge soccer nerd (in fact one of my projects was related to soccer analytics!).
 Though, I prefer calling it football.

-**Contact**: sinha160@umn.edu

 ## Research

-My current research is on recommending video in MOOCs using self-supervised learning by understanding their intrinsic intentions during a student's learning journey.
+My current research is on recommending video in MOOCs using **self-supervised learning** and **mutual information maximization** by understanding their intrinsic intentions during a student's learning journey.
 Through this short research journey, I have gotten acquainted with the world of representation learning for sequential data.
-Previously, I worked on analyzing time-series data of simulated [LSST](https://www.lsst.org/) observations to build a deep learning framework to identify the kind of astronomical event that caused those observations.
+Previously, I worked on analyzing time-series data of simulated [LSST](https://www.lsst.org/) observations to build a deep learning framework to identify the type of astronomical event that caused those observations.

 ## Education